AidaG91/Galerium-FullStack/README.md

 ---

 ## 1. Project Description
-FocusPoint is a backend application designed for professional photographers to manage their photoshoots, clients, and image galleries.
+Galerium is a backend application designed for professional photographers to manage their photoshoots, clients, and image galleries.
 Clients can access their galleries, mark favorite photos, and—if granted permission—download or share images.